Start EMQX

 EMQX Enterprise needs a license file to start normally.
 EMQX can skip this step.

 EMQX Enterprise requires a license file to start normally.
 EMQX Broker can skip this step.

 Apply for a trial license file, then download the license file.

-etc/emqx.conffile, and make sure that the license file is in the updated read path and EMQX Enterprise has read permission.
+etc/license.conffile, and make sure that the license file is indeed in the updated path and EMQX Enterprise has read permission to it.
 Then, start EMQX Enterprise.
 EMQX Enterprise is started in the same way as EMQX Broker.

 emqx_ctl license reload [path of the license file]command to directly update the license file without restarting any nodes.
 It should be noted that the certificate loaded by the